last updated: Tue, August 27, 2024 6:24 PM

 I retired July 2021.
-Asking for a letter from a retired faculty member probably makes no difference for programs beginning in 2022 or 2023.
-Beyond that, your guess is a good as mine.
+While I am working on a book of poem criticsm, I am not currently active in any public sense in my field or in academia.
+This may or may not make in a difference to committees that would read recommendation letters from me.
 Try to see it from the point of view of the institution to which you are applying.
-If you have been in a Masters program but don't have letters from them and instead skip back to me who taught you as an undergrad, that will definitely look strange.
-However, if you have been employed but are returning to academic, a letter from an academic makes a lot of sense.
-Also, if you are applying to a program in Japanese literature then a letter from me might make a lot of sense to them.
-These are just a couple of the factors you might need to consider.
-Give it a bit of thought before contacting me but know that I will support my past students regardless of how much time has passed since we were in the classroom together.
+Fopr example, if you have been in a Masters program but don't have letters from them and instead skip back to me who taught you as an undergrad, that will definitely look strange.
+However, if you have been employed but are returning to academic, a letter from an academic might make good sense.
+If you are applying to a program in Japanese literature then a letter from me might also might make sense not because of my professional connections but because of my familiarity with the field.
+Please give it a bit of thought before contacting me but know that I will support my past students regardless of how much time has passed since we were in the classroom together.
 I have pretty good records and we can meet online if I feel I need to get an updated sense of what you have been doing recently.

-7. Please remind me two weeks ahead of your first deadline.
+Please remind me two weeks ahead of your first deadline.
+This is very important.

 This is an email, not a message or a verbal conversation.

 If you do not send a TRACKING email WITH TRACKING IN THE SUBJECT LINE, nothing will happen.
-You simply will never be put on my recletter to-do list or countdown app.
+You simply will never be put on my recletter to-do list.

 Please put these items in the subject line using the format in the examples: